-Rumors are swirling about the possibility of Dunkin’ Donuts’ new name.
 If you live in Massachusetts, chances are that you already knew about this drastic Dunkin’ departure.
-If not, keep reading to get the scoop on how the iconic donut retailer is changing in a big way.
+If not, keep reading to get the scoop on how the iconic donut retailer has changed in a big way.

 Earlier this year, foodies freaked out over the possibility of their beloved IHOP changing to IHOb.
 While the restaurant that’s known for plentiful pancakes simply pulled a marketing stunt in honor of their new burger menu, the Dunkin’ Donuts name change isn’t for advertising purposes.
 This is the real deal.

 As part of a rebranding effort, the donut makers are changing up their store design, adding new beverage choices, providing customers with digital kiosks to order from and…changing their name to Dunkin’.
 That’s Dunkin’, minus the Donuts—you know, that thing its pretty much known for.

 The first new Dunkin’ store opened earlier this year in Quincy, Massachusetts.
 By the end of 2018, 50 more stores (30 in the Boston area and another 20 across the country) will go Dunkin’.
 The rebranding concept isn’t exactly a new idea.
 Reports of the retailer’s change in direction surfaced last year.